itskingori/pesapal-gem/README.md

 ####Option 1####

-In the case, the configuration has already been loaded (at application start by initializer) from a YAML file located at `"#{Rails.root}/config/pesapal.yml"` by default.
+In the above case, the configuration has already been loaded (at application start by initializer) from a YAML file located at `"#{Rails.root}/config/pesapal.yml"` by default.

 This is the recommended method.